ray0130/Mental-Health-of-U.S.-Citizens-During-the-COVID-19-Pandemic/README.md

 ## Building the Report

 There is a RMarkDown document located in "outputs/paper/paper.Rmd".
-This file is used to produce the report "What are the contributing factors to poor mental health in U.S?".
+This file is used to produce the report "Mental Health of U.S. Citizens During the COVID-19 Pandemic".
 It contains the R code to produce the graphs and the report format code.
 The reference used are also located in "outputs/paper/references.bib".